Former 'granthi' thrashed, hair cut by unidentified assailants in Rajasthan | Law-Order

 The accused stopped him on the pretext of seeking some help and threw chilli powder in his eyes.
 They also thrashed him and cut his hair, they said.

-An FIR has been registered in the matter at Ramgarh police station and an investigation is underway, they said.
+An FIR has been registered in the matter at Ramgarh police station, the police said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)